jamesdeal89/ARmagazines/README.md

 #### Fixing B&W Error

 When projecting an image using this bitwise class, it makes the final output black and white.
 I debugged my code and found the error.
 Mainly this was due to performing an operation using a mask with only one value will make other colour channels be removed.
 Therefore I adjusted my code to account for more colour channels individually.
-A snipped of this can be seen below.
+A snippet of this can be seen below.

 ### Image Detection Implementation
 #### Initial Aproach